david-p-lang/ObjectAnnotation/README.md

 <b>Installation</b>

-*clone the github project
+* clone the github project
-*open the project directory in terminal
+* open the project directory in terminal
-*pod update
+* pod update
-*close the .xcodeproj if open
+* close the .xcodeproj if open
-*open the workspace file in the project directory *enter you flickr apikey in the Constants.swift file
+* open the workspace file in the project directory
+* enter your flickr apikey in the Constants.swift file

 <b>Description</b>